JacksonBurns/fastprop/paper/paper.md

 This paper introduces `fastprop`, a software package and general Deep-QSPR framework that combines a cogent set of molecular descriptors with deep learning to achieve state-of-the-art performance on datasets ranging from tens to tens of thousands of molecules.
 `fastprop` provides both a user-friendly Command Line Interface and highly interoperable set of Python modules for the training and deployment of feedforward neural networks for property prediction.
-This approach yields improvements in speed and interpretability over existing methods without sacrificing performance.
+This approach yields improvements in speed and interpretability over existing methods while statistically equaling or exceeding their performance across most of the tested benchmarks.
 `fastprop` is designed with Research Software Engineering best practices and is free and open source, hosted at github.com/jacksonburns/fastprop.

 ## Scientific Contribution